 Big Boss: On the battlefield, you and I are valuable commodities.
 But back "home", we're nothing but dead weight.
 If we're lucky, we might get the attention of some two-bit journalist from a cheap tabloid.

-Where the Hell Is Springfield?: Unlike the original Metal Gear, it's averted: The game and manual state that Zanzibar Land was located between the (former) USSR, Afghanistan, China, and Pakistan, and it's even given something of a map showing the bordered area of Zanzibar Land.note For anyone curious, it's that slew of lines in the box next to the Zanzibar Land logo.
-It's basically within the Badakhshan region.
+- Where the Hell Is Springfield?: Unlike the original Metal Gear, it's averted: The game and manual state that Zanzibar Land was located between the (former) USSR, Afghanistan, China, and Pakistan, and it's even given something of a map showing the bordered area of Zanzibar Land.note It's basically within the Badakhshan region.
 It also starts a trend in future installments to show the specific location the game takes place in (assuming that the game doesn't flat out state where it takes place in real life, as was the case in Metal Gear Solid 2 and Peace Walker).